Remembering Martin Luther King Jr.

 I like the idea of doing good deeds in his name.

-I believe he would of appreciated brothers and sisters helping each other.
+I believe he would have appreciated brothers and sisters helping each other.

 I hope we remember him on the free day from work.